-In today’s lessons, we started with two ancient Greek words, “κλέπτω” and “ῠ̔́δωρ“.
+In today’s lesson, we started with two ancient Greek words, “κλέπτω” and “ῠ̔́δωρ“.
 I asked you to transliterate them and then we talked about what they might mean.
 You were quick to guess the first, “I steal”, and link it to ‘kleptomaniac’, and some of you spotted the similarity to ‘hydrate’ for “ῠ̔́δωρ“, leading to guessing that it meant “water”.

 I introduced you to a “klepsydra” or “water-thief”, which was an ancient Greek way of measuring time using water.
 We talked about how these, along with sundials, are the oldest known time-keeping instruments.